 No, on the contrary, I am in my mind.
 I have asked myself thousands of times if I can grab fear by the hand and jump, until my whole self – body and mind – says yes and knows exactly what do and does just that all on its own.

-One flying trapeze artist described it as “a click in the brain” when he succeeds in executing a new movement or flight for the first time.
+One flying trapeze artist described it as “a click in the brain” when he successfully executes a new movement or flight for the first time.
 By the same token, artists explain that it is much harder to unlearn a trick and relearn it the right way if one has initially learned how to execute it the wrong way.
 The connections in the brain must be redrawn.
 Juggling daily for six weeks has also been shown to stimulate the growth of the brain’s white matter, the part of the brain and spinal cord that carries information between nerve cells.
 Within the circus, we observe what happens in the body when we perform various physical exercises.
-Brain research on the other hand receives its information via scans, measurements and lab tests.
+Brain research, on the other hand, receives its information via scans, measurements and lab tests.
 In the space where circus and brain research meet, a language is created that helps us put life into words.
 A body philosophy meets physical thinking.

 Creativity arises in collisions/friction

-Through brain research – with the support of the attitudes, approaches and disciplines of the circus – we can find solutions to the great challenges we face.
+Through brain research – with the support of the attitudes, approaches and disciplines of the circus – we can find solutions to the significant challenges we face.
 Right and left hemispheres – different and complementary.
 At Cirkus Cirkör, we shaped our key concepts as three pairs of opposites, secure in the knowledge that it is in the collisions between the creative right hemisphere and the rational left that genuinely sustainable ideas arise.
 Thus, friction between two extremes is essential – both madness and quality – to realizing world-class circus and science.
 Qualitative madness is just one of our three guiding principles.

 Business students meet Cirkör artists

 Several times, Cirkör has collaborated with students from the Stockholm School of Economics, most recently on a research project where Emma Stenström, director of the university’s Center for Arts Business and Culture (ABC), was one of the affiliated researchers.
 Here, the students from the School of Economics helped provide the artists from Cirkör with left hemisphere tools, for example working with visions and concepts – which the artists were not accustomed to employing – to strengthen their brands as performers.
-This encounter with another way of thinking – or perhaps more accurately another form of schooling – was extremely rewarding for the artists.
-Through their work with the performers, the students in turn came to realize that they too are creative beings and were struck by the insight that creativity and creating meaning are not always viewed as essential at the School of Economics.
+This encounter with another way of thinking – or perhaps more accurately, another form of schooling – was extremely rewarding for the artists.
+Through their work with the performers, the students, in turn, came to realize that they, too, are creative beings and were struck by the insight that creativity and creating meaning are not always viewed as essential at the School of Economics.
 Many of the business students expressed a desire to see more emphasis on this in the future.
 Additionally, the students gained a deeper understanding of entrepreneurship from the artists, who are more internally driven, follow their passions and shape their own professional lives.
-The students were also inspired by how the artists had learned to harness risks, while the students in turn asked themselves if they had in fact become more adept at avoiding risk.
+The students were also inspired by how the artists had learned to harness risks, while the students, in turn, asked themselves if they had, in fact, become more adept at avoiding risk.